na-na-hi/renget/archive/memory-guide.md

 > [ Tags: realistic depiction of war, shield and spear combat, non-traditional fantasy, inexperienced and scared protagonist ]

-Like the Summary above, this is an extremely useful tool for telling the AI what your story is about, but in a more abstract/concise form.
+Like the Summary above, this is an extremely useful tool for telling the AI what your story is about, but in a more abstract/concise form, as well as mimicking professional writing.
-In a way, ATTG is an initializer for the Summary, and the entire Memory is an initializer for the Storytext.

 ATTG in its entirety can contain:

 > [ Author: Brandon Sanderson; Title: Sixth of the Dusk; Tags: jungle archipelago, rare birds grant people powers, death at any moment, exotic story-specific species, corpse premonition, survivalist loner protagonist, birds catcher and specialist, change vs tradition; Genre: high fantasy, science fiction, suspense ]